B.1 Overview#

 ...

-├── [Publish]/ || doc and report files
+├── [publish]/ || doc and report files

-├── [Stored]/ || stored files written by rivtlib
+├── [stored]/ || files written by rivtlib

 └── README.txt || searchable text report

-The four primary rivt folders are:
+The three primary rivt folders are:

-- Public
+- Files

-Stores images, data, code and text provided by the author.
+Images, data, code and text provided by the author.

-- Stored
+- publish